awsdocs/amazon-opensearch-service-developer-guide/doc_source/learning-to-rank.md

 GET _ltr/_featureset
 ```

-### Step 4: Log the Feature Values<a name="ltr-example-es"></a>
+### Step 4: Log the Feature Values<a name="ltr-example-es4"></a>

 The feature values are the relevance scores calculated by BM\-25 for each feature\.

 Combine the feature set and judgment list to log the feature values\.
 For more information about logging features, see [Logging Feature Scores](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/logging-features.html)\.

-In this example, the `bool` query retrieves the graded documents with the filter and then selects the feature set with the `sltr` query\.
+In this example, the `bool` query retrieves the graded documents with the filter, and then selects the feature set with the `sltr` query\.
 The `ltr_log` query combines the documents and the features to log the corresponding feature values:

 ```
 POST tmdb/_search